 The boring technical answer is: experts define a “standard drink” as about the amount of alcohol in a can of beer, a glass of wine, or a shot of whiskey, usually about 12g.
 If you want to get fancier or more complicated than that, you can use this calculator.

 (Why do women get fewer drinks?
 Women generally weigh less, and store more of their weight as fat to provide an energy reserve for future childbearing.
 That means they have less lean mass for the alcohol to disperse through.
-Women also have lower levels of alcohol dehydrogenase, a stomach enzyme that breaks down alcohol safely.
+Women also have lower levels of alcohol dehydrogenase, a liver enzyme that breaks down alcohol safely.
 I have no idea why there would be sex differences in ADH levels – please let me know if you understand this.)

 Here’s what the data tell us about drinking and health: